tanveerdevops45/CloudNotes/Terraform.md

 #### TFVARS FILES

-Passing variables inside a file, this is possible create a file called `terraform.tfvars` this file can be in a yaml or json notation, and is very simple, and also we can add maps, for example:
+Passing variables inside a file, We need to create a file called `terraform.tfvars` this file can be in a yaml or json notation, and is very simple, and also we can add maps, for example:

 ```
 vpcname = "tfvarsname"